SonamGadkari/project-management-knowledge-areas/docs/projectManagementPlan.md

 Havya Ravipati |Co-ordinate with the team mates to fulfill the goals, Strategy Development, Assigning tasks, Progress monitoring and also acting as a team member.
 Keerthi Sree Kukunoor |Attempt to create visually good sites that feature universal usability design and proper navigation.
 Assist the team.
 Harika Naidu |Initiation, Planning, scheduling, coordinating, and working with team and the client/project sponsor to achieve project goals Works on the User login and admin login of an application.
 Role is developer.

+### Managerial Process/Management Objectives and Priorities:

+1. Collecting the list of all task.
+2. Assess the values for tasks.
+3. Order tasks by estimated effort.
+4. Be flexible and adaptable

+## Technical Process Plan:

+### Tools and technologies:
+Project Libre, Gantt charts, HTML, CSS, Node, Javascript, Visual studio, Microsoft Office,

+### Software documents:
+All the documents like Product acceptace plan, daily scrum, management plans, sprint reviews are needed to be rreviewed by the project managers.